Transition metal carbene complex: Bimetallic carbene complexes

+Application of Metal Carbenes

+Metal carbene complexes have applications in hetereogeneous and homogeneous catalysis, and as reagents for organic reactions.

+Catalysis

-The main applications of metal carbenes involves none of the above classes of compounds, but rather heterogeneous catalysts used for alkene metathesis in the Shell higher olefin process.
+The dominant application of metal carbenes involves none of the above classes of compounds, but rather heterogeneous catalysts used for alkene metathesis for the synthesis of higher alkenes.
 A variety of related reactions are used to interconvert light alkenes, e.g. butenes, propylene, and ethylene.
-Carbene-complexes are invoked as intermediates in the Fischer–Tropsch route to hydrocarbons.
-A variety of soluble carbene reagents, especially the Grubbs' and molybdenum-imido catalysts have been applied to laboratory-scale synthesis of natural products and materials science.
-In the nucleophilic abstraction reaction, a methyl group can be abstracted from a Fischer carbene for further reaction.
+Carbene complexes are invoked as intermediates in the Fischer–Tropsch route to hydrocarbons.

+A variety of homogeneous carbene catalysts, especially the Grubbs' ruthenium and Schrock molybdenum-imido catalysts have been used for olefin metathesis in laboratory-scale synthesis of natural products and materials science.

+Stoichiometric reactions

+Homogeneous Schrock-type carbene complexes such as Tebbe's reagent can be used for the olefination of carbonyls, replacing the oxygen atom with a methylidene group.
+The nucleophilic carbon atom behaves similarly to the carbon atom of the phosphorus ylide in the Wittig reaction, attacking the electrophilic carbonyl atom of a ketone, followed by elimination of a metal oxide.

+In the nucleophilic abstraction reaction, a methyl group can be abstracted from the donating group of a Fischer carbene, making it a strong nucleophile for further reaction.

 Diazo compounds like methyl phenyldiazoacetate can be used for cyclopropanation or to insert into C-H bonds of organic substrates.
 These reactions are catalyzed by dirhodium tetraacetate or related chiral derivatives.
 Such catalysis is assumed to proceed via the intermediacy of carbene complexes.

+Wulff-Dötz Reaction

+Fischer carbenes are used with alkynes as the starting reagents for the Wulff–Dötz reaction, forming phenols.